fangKfang/corgi-merch-stripe/README.md

 git clone https://github.com/fangKfang/corgi-merch-stripe.git
 ```

 2. You will need a Stripe account in order to run the application.
 Once you set up your account, go to the Stripe [developer dashboard](https://stripe.com/docs/development#api-keys) to find your API keys.

-3. Copy you API keys and update the `.env` file in `./server` directory.
+3. Copy the `.env.example` file into a file named `.env` into `./server` folder.
+Update your `.env` file with your Stripe API keys.

 ```
 STRIPE_PUBLISHABLE_KEY=<replace-with-your-publishable-key>